 Graduate students who experience an acute and unexpected short-term hardship may to apply for an emergency grant.
 Acute and unexpected hardships may include burial costs, fire damage, or auto repairs due to accident.
 This program is being administered by the Graduate College in accordance with applicable University rules and policies.
 Funding for the Emergency Grant program comes from the Student-to-Student fee that is assessed to graduate students in Fall and Spring Semesters.
-The fund itself is limited, and therefore, the following criteria have been established.
+The fund itself is limited, and therefore, the following criteria have been established:

 - Applicants must be registered for a minimum of eight (8) semester hours, or three (3) hours in the summer, for the term in which the hardship occurred.
 The student must also apply for the funds in the term in which the hardship occurred, although applicants may submit their application into the next term if the timing of the event that caused the hardship necessitates such action.

 - Emergency grants are funded by the Student-to-Student fee assessed to graduate students.
 The Graduate College receives a part of these funds to finance the emergency grant program.
 Funding of individual applications must, therefore, be limited, due to the resources available.

 - Award decisions will be made based on the applicant’s individual situation, but amounts awarded are subject to limitations and the applicant may not receive the total amount requested.
 Grants are generally no more than $500.
 The approved amount will not be greater than the documented expense (e.g., amount for emergency dental procedure not covered by insurance).
 It is not within the scope of this grant to fund expected maintenance, even if not covered by insurance, unless there are other contributing circumstances.